Writing (MA) (2023 Entry)

 Warwick Writing Programme

 The acclaimed Warwick Writing Programme is the largest and most comprehensive of its kind in Europe.
 You will be working alongside practising, award-winning novelists, poets and literary translators.
 Our teaching staff includes: A.L.
-Kennedy, Tim Leach, Nell Stevens, Maureen Freely (Chair of the International Booker Prize 2019), Gonzalo C. Garcia, David Morley (winner of the Ted Hughes Award 2015), Ian Sansom and Chantal Wright.
+Kennedy, Tim Leach, Nell Stevens, Maureen Freely (Chair of the International Booker Prize 2019), Gonzalo C. Garcia and David Morley (winner of the Ted Hughes Award 2015).
 We are closely involved with The Sunday Times Young Writer of the Year Award.
 Each year the winner of the award – which has in the past included Sally Rooney and Raymond Antrobus – spends a period of time as writer-in-residence at Warwick, working with students.

-Further information about the MA in Writing is available on the Warwick Writing Programme website.
+Further information about the MA in Writing is available on the Warwick Writing Programme websiteLink opens in a new window.

 General entry requirements